adoptium/blog.adoptium.net/content/blog/adoptium-reproducible-builds/index.md

 The following are projects currently in-progress:

-- Reproducible jdk-19 builds for MacOS.
+- Reproducible jdk-19 builds for MacOS : https://github.com/adoptium/temurin-build/issues/2899.
-- Further non-deterministic issue resolutions, and subsequent contribution to upstream OpenJDK, and backporting to jdk17u.
-- Enhancing the Adoptium jenkins pipelines to integrate CycloneDX SBOM tooling to provide a standardized bill of materials framework for the Adoptium binaries.
+- Enhancing the Adoptium jenkins pipelines to integrate CycloneDX SBOM tooling to provide a standardized bill of materials framework for the Adoptium binaries : https://github.com/adoptium/temurin-build/issues/2900.
-- Detailed dependency bill of materials analysis to fully extended the CycloneDX SBOM json.
+- Detailed dependency bill of materials analysis to fully extended the CycloneDX SBOM json : https://github.com/adoptium/temurin-build/issues/2785.

 Future projects:

-- Extending Temurin reproducible build script support to the jdk17u build pipelines.
+- Extending Temurin build scripts to support [reproducible jdk17u build pipelines](https://github.com/adoptium/temurin-build/issues/2977).
-- Further exploring required fixes to non-deterministic build output on other platforms, e.g.Windows.
+- Further exploring required fixes to non-deterministic build output on other platforms, e.g.[Windows](https://github.com/adoptium/temurin-build/issues/2978).
-- Further tooling and reporting that leverages reproducible builds to help validate secure JDK binary output, eg.comparison pipeline tooling.
+- Further tooling and reporting that leverages reproducible builds to help validate secure JDK binary output, e.g.[Comparison pipeline tooling](https://github.com/adoptium/ci-jenkins-pipelines/issues/301).

+### Summary

+Todays Enterprise Software needs to be more secure and safe from vulnerability attacks than ever before.
+Providing methods for ensuring the security of the supply chain and ways of demonstrating the quality of the products delivered are essential.
+The Eclipsem Adoptium reproducible build and SBOM integration is providing these essemtial features for the community.

+If your company is working on reproducible builds, or other methods for securing your supply chains, how are you approaching this problem?
+How would your organization leverage Eclipse Adoptium reproducible builds?

+Feedback and contributions to this initiative are most welcome.